0x80/firestore-facade/apps/example-nodejs/README.md

 ## Run Example Code

-`npm run start` or `yarn start` will execute the example code and output some data to the console.
-This verifies that the facade is working correctly.
+Running `npm run start` or `yarn start` from the `app/example-nodejs` folder will execute the example code and output some data to the console.
+This should illustrate that the facade is working correctly.

-## Adapt / Recreate the facade code
+## Regenerate The Facade Code

-You can try to alter the facade-config file and then recreate the facade code by running `npx generate-facade src/facade-config.ts` from the root of the example app.
-This should update the file at `src/facade.ts`.
+You can try to alter the `facade-config` file and then recreate the facade code by running `npx generate-facade src/facade-config.ts` from the root of the example app.
+This should update the file at `src/facade.ts` accordingly.

 ## Documentation

-Besides the code you can read the [firestore-facade documentation](../facade/README.md).
+For more information please read the [firestore-facade documentation](/packages/facade/README.md).